October 21, Reading 2 – Lamentations 4, 5

 Jeremiah longs for restoration with the LORD our God.

-How privileged then we are to be on this side of Jesus’s coming to earth as a man.
+How privileged then we are to be on this side of Jesus’ coming to earth as a man.

-Because He is the RESTORER, the one who makes it possible for us fallen man to have a right relationship with our Creator God.
+Because He is the RESTORER, the one who makes it possible for us fallen humanity to have a right relationship with our Creator God.

-And yet for all believers, regardless of whether before or after Christ’s time here on earth as a man – For us all, we have the great future hope of the completion of God’s promises, the final absolute fulfilment.
+For all believers, whether before or after Christ’s time here on earth as a man – For us all, we have the great future hope of the completion of God’s promises, the final absolute fulfilment.

-Our hope in the better country, the building not made with hands, glory!
+Our hope (Abraham’s hope, yours and my hope) in the better country, the building not made with hands, in glory!

 * Father God,

-Please fix within us today and each day onward a strong and steady hope in what You have done for us, what You are doing for us, and the final completion of Your restoration plan, calling us home to glory.
+Please fix within us a strong and steady hope in what You have done for us, what You are doing for us – in the final resolution of Your restoration plan.
+Glory.

 Amen.